 Personally, Mr. West donates his time and money to the Wounded Warrior Project.
 He and his wife, Staci, who have two daughters, Alexa and Jamie, are involved in various children's charities.
 They have helped fund special children's play rooms at Sloan Kettering and New York University Hospitals for use by children in need of special health care.

 A veteran of the real estate industry for more than 40 years, Albert E. Mayas joined Charles H. Greenthal Management Corp. in 1996.
-Prior to joining Greenthal in 1996, Mr. Mayas was a Senior Vice President at American Landmark Management Corp., a senior Vice President and Director of Operations at Brown Harris Stevens, Inc. and Vice President of Douglas Elliman-Gibbons & Ives.
-Mr. Mayas began his career as a property manager at Orsid Realty Co.
-In 1988 and in 2006, he received the Management Achievement Award from New York Habitat magazine, in February 2000 the Manhattan Resident Managers and Metropolitan Building Managers named him Manager of the Year, and in 2007 he was honored with the Residential Management Community Service Award from the Real Estate Board of New York.
+Prior to joining Greenthal, Mr. Mayas was a Senior Vice President at American Landmark Management Corp., a Senior Vice President and Director of Operations at Brown Harris Stevens, Inc. and Vice President of Douglas Elliman-Gibbons & Ives.
+Mr. Mayas began his career as a Property Manager at Orsid Realty Co.
+He twice received the Management Achievement Award from New York Habitat magazine, both Manhattan Resident Managers Club and Metropolitan Building Mangers Club named him Manager of the Year, and he was honored with the Residential Management Community Service Award from the Real Estate Board of New York.

-A member of the Real Estate Board of New York, Mr. Mayas has served on the Management Division Board of Directors, the Insurance Committee, the Building Codes and Regulations Committee, and is a current member of the Residential Management Council.
-Other affiliations include the Advisory Committee for the Building Services Union’s Thomas Shortman Training School (Local 32 B/J Service Employees Union) and the Board of Trustees for the Manhattan Residents Managers Foundation.
+A member of the Real Estate Board of New York, he has served on the Management Division Board of Directors, the Insurance Committee, the Building Codes and Regulations Committee, and is a current member of the Residential Management Council.
+Other affiliations include the Realty Advisory Board in Labor Relations, Advisory Committee for the Building Services Union’s Thomas Shortman Training School (Local 32 B/J Service Employees Union) and the Board of Trustees for the Manhattan Residents Managers Foundation.
 Mr. Mayas is also a Vice President of The Bridge, Inc., a non-profit organization offering mental health services, housing and vocational training for individuals with psychiatric illnesses, including veterans in need as well as individuals returning to the community after incarceration or hospitalization.

-Mr. Mayas has a bachelor’s of science in anthropology from City College of the City University of New York and a certificate in real estate.
+Mr. Mayas has a Bachelor of Science in Anthropology from City College of the City University of New York and a certificate in real estate.

 James R. Letsen has been a Property Manager since 1984, and has coordinated the rehabilitation of eight residential apartment buildings in Westchester County.
 Jim graduated from Mercy College carrying a double major of management and finance and completed Commercial and Real Estate Management courses at New York University Institute of Real Estate.
 Prior to entering the real estate industry Jim served as a police officer with the Westchester Department of Public Safety.

-Jim, who enjoys an excellent reputation as an honest, conscientious and well-respected real estate professional, also serves his community as a trustee of St. Johns Riverside Hospital and is Vice Chairman of the Park and Recreation Board in the city of Yonkers.
+Jim, who enjoys an excellent reputation as an honest, conscientious and well-respected real estate professional, also serves his community as a Vice-Chairman of St. Johns Riverside Hospital and is Chairman of the board of Yonkers parks and recreation

 James specializes in consulting with board members regarding communication of the financial condition and legal issues of properties and the impact they might have on prospective purchasers and refinancing possibilities.
 He provides board members an analysis of complex financial and legal issues that are confronted by cooperatives and condominiums and the development of strategies to resolve those issues.